-Activists: Belarus sprinter plans to seek asylum in Poland
+Activists: Belarus Olympian plans to seek asylum in Poland

 “If she decides to accept it, we’ll do our maximum to help her,” he wrote.

-The Belarus National Olympic Committee has been led for more than 25 years by President Lukashenko and his son, Viktor.
+The Belarus National Olympic Committee has been led for more than 25 years by authoritarian President Alexander Lukashenko and his son, Viktor.

-Both Lukashenkos are banned from the Tokyo Olympics by the IOC, which investigated complaints from athletes that they faced reprisals and intimidation in fallout from protests since last August after the country’s disputed presidential election.
+Both Lukashenkos are banned from the Tokyo Olympics by the IOC, which investigated complaints from athletes that they faced reprisals and intimidation during the crackdown following the wave of anti-government protests over the last year.

 A spokeswoman for the Belarus Olympic team did not respond to a request for comment.

-In May, Belarussian authorities were accused of diverting a passenger plane to Minsk in order to detain journalist and activist Raman Pratasevich and his Russian girlfriend.
+In May, Belarussian authorities diverted a passenger plane to Minsk — and pulled journalist and activist Raman Pratasevich and his Russian girlfriend off the flight.

-The elder Lukashenko maintained that there was a bomb threat against the plane and that’s why a fighter jet was scrambled to force it to land, but European Union leaders denounced it as an act of air piracy.
+The elder Lukashenko maintained that there was a bomb threat against the plane and that’s why a fighter jet was scrambled to force it to land, but the move was roundly criticized by Western leaders.

-Pratasevich, who ran a channel on a messaging app used to organize demonstrations against Lukashenko’s rule, left his homeland in 2019 to try to escape the reach of the Belarusian KGB and ended up in Lithuania.
+Pratasevich, who ran a channel on a messaging app used to organize demonstrations against Lukashenko’s rule, left his homeland in 2019.
+He has been charged with fomenting mass unrest and is under house arrest while he awaits trial.

-Tsimanouskaya already competed for Belarus on the first day of track events Friday at the National Stadium in Tokyo.
+Amid Monday’s drama, Tsimanouskaya missed the Olympic 200-meter heats that she was due to participate in.
+She already competed for Belarus on the first day of track events Friday at the National Stadium in Tokyo.
 She placed fourth in her first-round heat in the 100 meters, timing 11.47 seconds, and did not advance.

-Associated Press writer Daria Litvinova contributed to this report from Moscow.
+Associated Press journalists Daria Litvinova and Daniel Kozin contributed to this report from Moscow.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports